Workers' Compensation Fishermen's Fund

 The Fund is an emergency fund payer of last resort, which means that benefits are awarded only after full consideration of other coverage from private health or vessel insurance, and public programs, including Veterans' Affairs or Medicare.
 (Medicaid is an exception.)

 A worker whose injury or illness is directly connected to a processing activity does not qualify for Fund benefits, but may be covered under Workers' Compensation.

 A fisherman on a freezer or troller vessel who becomes injured or ill as a result of processing activities related to freezing the product would generally not be covered.

 However, a fisherman injured or becoming ill on a tender vessel is usually covered unless the incident was directly connected to processing activities.

 Priority of Insurance Coverage Payment

 Pursuant to the March 4, 1985, Op.
 Att'y Gen., the Fishermen's Fund is an emergency fund payor of last resort, with the exception of Medicaid.
 Benefits are awarded only after full consideration of other coverage from private health insurance, vessel insurance, and public programs, including Veteran's Affairs or Medicare.
 The Fund is not a workers' compensation program, commercial fisherman are exempt from the Alaska Workers' Compensation Act under the authority of AS 23.30.230(a)(6).

-you have filed a claim for each of your medical expenses with your
+If you have medical insurance, the Fund must have a written statement — Explanation of Benefits (EOB) — verifying you have filed a claim for each of your medical expenses with your health insurance carrier.

 Vessel or Site Protection and Indemnity (P&I) Insurance